robpomeroy/A-Home-for-Mo/content/homepage/about-me.md

 {{<icon class="fa fa-smile-o">}} and I love cuddles
 {{<icon class="fa fa-heart">}}.
 But sometimes life is very difficult.
 {{<icon class="fa fa-frown-o">}} My body is in constant tension because of the severity of my condition.
-And I have a lot of seizures.
+And I have seizures most days.
 It hurts a lot, but my Mum and Dad tell me I'm very brave.

 I love being with my friends and family - especially my brother James.
 He has severe learning difficulties and is on the autistic spectrum.
 He makes me laugh.